ndri/slackelo/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit a Pull Request.
+Feel free to submit a pull request.

 ## License